dexhowl/react-road/README.md

     {isVisible ? <Hello name={user} /> : null}
 )
 ```
-*Note: The value initialized to `isVisible` is a boolean instead of an integer this time.
-Unlike the `count` variable prior.*

-- It is also possible to pass stateful values to props of child components that will update from the parent.
+- It is also possible to pass stateful values to props of child components that will update from the parent via a callback.
 - A change in state for the parent forces a re-rendering of the parent component in addition to all children and as such props are reloaded with the new values.

+Sequencing
+- Render &rarr; Interaction &rarr; Update &rarr; Re-Render

+#### Strict Mode
+- This is a development-only feature that provides some additional checks when building React Apps.
+- All Components, Effects, and Ref Callbacks are run twice in development when this is enabled
+- There are also checks implemented for deprecated APIs

+> [!WARNING]
+> If you are trying to track the rendering of your components via `console.log`, seeing them twice in development does not mean they will render twice in production.

 ### Roadmap